Incoming Erasmus students Intra EU

 - blood tests: CBC (Complete blood count), glucose (fasting), creatinine, Alanine aminotransferase (ALT), Aspartate aminotransferase (AST), bilirubin (total and fractionated), hepatitis B markers (HBsAg and anti HBs Ab), antiHCV Ab, anti HIV Ab, performed no earlier than 15 days before the first access date to the "P. Giaccone" University Hospital;

 - intradermal Mantoux test;

-- Certification of negative result to SARS-CoV-2 nasopharyngeal swab test, carried out no earlier than three days (72 hours) before to the first access to the "P. Giaccone" University Hospital;
+- Certification of negative result to SARS-CoV-2 nasopharyngeal swab test, carried out no earlier than five days before to the first access to the "P. Giaccone" University Hospital;

 This documentation must be sent by e-mail to the AOUP Occupational Medicine Operational Unit for the necessary and consequent authorization.

 Steps to be followed after your arrival and other useful information

 At your arrival you have to go to the International Relations Office (Viale delle Scienze, Building n°3, 1st floor, room n°13, from Monday to Friday, from 9.30 o’clock to 12.30 map), handing in:

 your EHIC (European Health Insurance Card) for medical assistance

 Then you will receive your arrival certificate and all useful information